Frequently asked questions

 Probate & Wills

 - Usually yes if the deceased owned property or held bank accounts or investments in their sole name above roughly £5,000–£50,000 (the threshold varies by institution).
 You typically don't need probate if everything was jointly held or the estate is very small.
-Our intake assessment gives you a clear answer based on your specific situation.
+Our assessment gives you a clear answer based on your specific situation.

 - Typically 4–9 months from application to receiving the grant of probate, though straightforward cases can be quicker.
 Delays most often come from waiting for valuations, HMRC responses, or incorrect applications being sent back — which Farra is specifically designed to help you avoid.